Calculate DCP size from movie length and resolution

 120 minutes = 7200 seconds = 172,800 frames

 And then you can apply a compression rate to that.
-Typically, DCP packages will be compressed with JPEG2000 to max 250 Mbps.
-So that would be a compression rate of 21:1.
+Typically, DCP packages will be compressed with JPEG2000 to somewhere between 100 and 250 Mbps.
+So that would be a compression rate from 21:1 up to 50:1.

 Total bitrate = 250Mbps = 31.25MB/s